 Work is mental so why do firms ignore an obvious competitive advantage?

 It is the last great taboo.
-People share their intimate experiences online with total strangers, we talk to each other about our physical illnesses and society has begun to recognise and address some of the most entrenched social injustices.
+People now share their intimate experiences online with total strangers, we talk to each other about our physical illnesses and the world is beginning to recognise some of the most entrenched social injustices.
 However, challenges to mental health, counselling support and recognition of mental difficulties are still avoided at all cost.
 We are facing into a tsunami of mental health and anxiety challenges following the Covid pandemic.

-It is both counterproductive and counter-intuitive not to recognise when anxiety levels for employees are rising.
-Maybe it’s because we are all too busy at work?
-Perhaps it’s because millennials haven’t developed the same resilience?
-It could be because Generation X’s fear for their continued relevancy and job security?
-And does it really matter why?
-Mental health is as important as physical health.
-You eat a salad at lunchtime and use the stairs?
+It is counterproductive not to recognise when anxiety levels for employees are rising.
+Employees find it very difficult to raise it themselves.
+No one wants to feel that they are "different".
+Yet, mental health is as important as physical health.
+You eat a salad at lunchtime and use the stairs to be physically fit?
 Do you do the crossword and set realistic deadlines for your work to help be mentally fit?

 Anxiety and stress are never good.
-They do not engender ‘a missing sense of urgency’, implying a person will work harder.
 When an employee is suffering from anxiety they often avoid certain tasks and find it harder to reverse that position.
-Equally they may reduce contact with others or activity loads that might cause stress.
+Equally they may reduce contact with others and or steer clear of activity loads that might cause stress.
 Anxiety kills creativity and stifles intellect.
 It hits executive functions such as the ability to organise and reduces effectiveness.
-Ultimately it undermines the ability to achieve results.
-Anxiety is blood pressure of the mind.
+Ultimately it undermines the ability to achieve results and drives a downward cycle.

-In addition to physical activities (that even I can manage) and nutritional guides and events (that even I can almost manage) a team of employees researched steps they and colleagues can take to support mental and physical health.
-They identified a total of 30 related initiatives they want to introduce this year.
+In addition to physical activities and nutritional guides, a team of employees researched steps they, and colleagues, can take to support mental and physical health.
+They identified a total of 30 related initiatives they want to introduce.
 Simple actions like setting up a lending library for people to borrow books from.
 They introduced board games at lunch time which has the added social value of getting new employees and people that might otherwise not spend time together to engage in almost friendly warfare.
-Writing in HBR in November of last year, founder of Women Online, Morra Aarons-Mele saw mental illness as a challenge but not a weakness.
+Writing in HBR, founder of Women Online, Morra Aarons-Mele saw mental illness as a challenge but not a weakness.
 She shared that being more aware of your mental health means knowing yourself and your strengths better.
-Increased awareness not only means better overall wellbeing, it also enables us to be more authentic leaders and to engage more effectively with others.
+Increased awareness not only means better overall wellbeing, but also enables us to be more authentic leaders and to engage more effectively with others.

 As part of our wellbeing commitment, we fund external counselling for any colleague who feels they would benefit from the experience.
-I explain to anyone who requests this support that firstly, counselling is simply a path to being a better version of yourself, whatever better means at that time.
-Secondly, that I have been using counselling on and off myself for a few years.
-It is of enormous professional and personal value, I wish it was mandatory for everyone.
+Counselling is simply a path to being a better version of yourself, whatever better means at that time.
+It is of enormous professional and personal value.
+I wish it were mandatory for everyone.